mazwat/mazwat.github.io/oop-lm.md

 The header file allows the sketch (.ino) to access the class properties content in the .cpp.
 But you have to use hash include and the name of the header file.
 For example``#include “Class.h"``

-Let’s take the original TinkerCAD version and update it to function as a proper C++ library.
-Here's the orginal from TinkerCAD:
 ```c++
 class Traffic_Light
 {